White chocolate and ginger cheesecake

 Meanwhile, add a few drops of red food colouring to the marzipan and knead until the marzipan is a uniform bright red.
 Dust your hands with icing sugar, then roll the marzipan into 27 small balls (these will be berries for the chocolate holly leaves).

 Remove the cake-tin ring from the cheesecake and place the cheesecake, still on its base, onto a serving plate.
+Top with the chocolate curls.

 Preparation is key at Christmas, this dessert can be made three days ahead and kept in the fridge.